promregator/promregator/docs/config.md

 The default value of this option is 5.

+### Option "promregator.metrics.internal" (optional)
+Specifies, if additional internal metrics shall be exposed describing the internal state of Promregator.

+The default value of this option is `false`, which disables the exposure.

+Note that these metrics are not meant for productive usage.
+As they are primarily meant for facilitating debugging issues in Promregator, their naming and labels may change at any point in time without further notice.

 ### Subgroup "promregator.authenticator"
 Configures the way how authentication shall happen between Promregator and the targets configured above.